IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 Datum
   This is part of a script UTXO.
 It should be thought of as the state of the contract.
-  Our example requires only one piece of state: the current highest bid, which we use the ``AuctionDatum`` type to represent.
+  Our example requires only one piece of state: the current highest bid.
+We use the ``AuctionDatum`` type to represent this.

 Redeemer
-  This is an input to the Plutus script provided by the transaction trying to spend a script UTXO.
+  This is an input to the Plutus script provided by the transaction that is trying to spend a script UTXO.
   If a smart contract is regarded as a state machine, the redeemer would be the input that ticks the state machine.
   In our example, it is the ``AuctionRedeemer`` type: one may either submit a new bid, or request to close the auction and pay out the winner and the seller, both of which lead to a new state of the auction.

 Script context
   This type contains the information of the transaction that the validator can inspect.
-  In our example, our validator verifies several conditions of the transaction; e.g., if it is a new bid, then it must be submitted before the auction's end time, the previous highest bid must be refunded to the previous bidder, etc.
+  In our example, our validator verifies several conditions of the transaction; e.g., if it is a new bid, then it must be submitted before the auction's end time; the previous highest bid must be refunded to the previous bidder, etc.

-  The script context type is fixed for each Plutus language version, e.g., for Plutus V2, it is ``PlutusLedgerApi.V2.Contexts.ScriptContext``.
+  The script context type is fixed for each Plutus language version.
+For Plutus V2, for example, it is ``PlutusLedgerApi.V2.Contexts.ScriptContext``.

 .. note::
    When writing a Plutus validator using Plutus Tx, it is advisable to turn off Haskell's ``Prelude``.